-This pose is named after a half moon and looks like so.
+This pose is named after a half-moon and looks like so.
 It is put under the category of Hatha Yoga Asana at a beginners’ level.
-Ideally, it should be practiced first thing in the morning with an empty stomach or 4 to 6 hours post a meal in the in the evening.
+Ideally, it should be practised first thing in the morning with an empty stomach or 4 to 6 hours post a meal in the evening.
 You need to hold the pose for at least 10 to 30 seconds.

 Utkatasana (Chair Pose)

-Chair pose or Utkatasana is an asana where one has to sit on an imaginary chair, obviously this isn’t as easy as sitting on a real chair.
+A chair pose or Utkatasana is an asana where one has to sit on an imaginary chair this isn’t as easy as sitting on a real chair.
 It is advised to practise this asana on an empty stomach in the morning.
 This asana is put under the category of Vinyasa yoga asana at a beginners’ level.
 Try to hold the pose for 30 to 60 seconds.

 Ustrasana (Camel Pose)

-Ustrasana is a back bend that is similar to the stance of a camel.
+Ustrasana is a backbend that is similar to the stance of a camel.
 This asana is best practised with an empty stomach and clean bowel in the morning.
 It comes under the category of Vinyasa yoga asana at a beginners’ level.
-One should practice to hold the pose for at least of 30 to 60 seconds.
+One should practice holding the pose for at least 30 to 60 seconds.